StrongMind/cohort_template/Session_2_cohort_1.md

 The tests that we have set up expect you to create a `Topic` model.
 A model is a representation of a business object as a class, which in the case of most MVC frameworks is mapped to a database table using [an ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).

 Update two files to match the linked files : [test_topic.py](https://gist.githubusercontent.com/markng/19f2d7861a0df0a2b4849037fe0c0e07/raw/8ab62a4f41df7ca5b3a80b15878bef23dbf449a3/test_topic.py) and [requirements.txt](https://gist.githubusercontent.com/markng/1c7cdfed4972169251d6ff54e27a926a/raw/ba57995164e8575c30495595991dff6ff0dd7dbe/requirements.txt).
-This is to fix an oversight where we forgot to set a test to check for created_at.
+This is to fix an oversight where we forgot to set a test to check for `created_at`.
 You may need to rebuild your dependencies using `docker-compose build`.

 Take a look at the [django models documentation](https://docs.djangoproject.com/en/4.0/topics/db/models/) and [django migrations documentation](https://docs.djangoproject.com/en/4.0/topics/migrations/).